An international occupational psychology consultancy now part of Willis Towers Watson.

 Saville Assessment have a dedicated webpage for test takers: Saville Assessment.
 The company you are applying to should also be able to explain more about the test you will have to take.

-For psychometric tests generally, AssessmentDay offers numerous verbal, numerical and inductive reasoning practice tests to help candidates familiarise themselves with the type of tests employers use.
+For psychometric tests generally, AssessmentDay offers numerous numerical, verbal and inductive reasoning tests practice tests to help candidates familiarise themselves with the type of tests employers use.
 AssessmentDay allows you to practise tests and exercises, which will help you to perform your best in your ability test.

 You may also be interested in these popular tests sections.